 The students share 25 EC of their courses with the other two master tracks.
 Two courses (10 EC): 'Sources of Innovation' and 'Surface Engineering for Look and Feel' were especially developed for this track.
 In Sources of Innovation the students learn how to search for new markets or how to use a SWOT analysis for new opportunities.
 They learn that when looking for opportunities, weaknesses of a product or material can actually create new opportunities.
 For example, during the search for new possibilities for a heat-resistant ceramic material, the porosity of the material was considered a weakness.
 During a brainstorm session, a member of the innovation group suggested to consider this weakness as a strength.
 This lead to research into sewage plants where the material could be used for bacterial growth to clean the water.

-Within the ETD track there are seven pre defined technology directions in which the student can specialize and finally do the master assignment.
+Within the ETD track there are six pre defined technology directions in which the student can specialize and finally do the master assignment.
 There is also a possibility to propose a personal technology direction.
 The technology directions and the coordinators who can give more information are:

 - Biomedical Product Design (BPD), coordinator Ir.
 Edsko Hekman